 Click API in the bottom left of the DigitalOcean navigation bar on the left side of the webpage.

-Generate a new token, you'll need to copy the access key and secret.
+Personal access token.
+You'll need to copy the access key and secret.
 Don't navigate away from this page as the secret will only be shown when it is initially created.

 Now that we have your S3 ready, we can update the information on your ship.